 Hint: The LED orientation

 The LED has one lead longer than the other, and a flat on one side.
-The side with the longer lead (the anode) goes into the hole on the board nearest the VCC test point.
+The side with the shorter lead (the cathode) aligns with the flat on the silk screen.

 The LED should look something like this: